-There are four CNMs at Rosemark: Susan Binegar, Natalie Taylor, Heather Duffey and Maddie Harris.
+There are four CNMs at Rosemark: Susan Binegar, Natalie Taylor, Bonnie Rivas and Katie Fenske.
 These women work as a team to provide great care.
 One of our CNMs is always on call (along with a physician if needed).
 We don’t know who will be on call when your baby arrives, so we want you to schedule visits with each of our certified nurse-midwives during your routine visits.
 Our goal is listen and help you have the kind of birth experience you desire.

 What is a certified nurse-midwife (CNM)?